Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/1_LED.rst

 This may cause the GPIO resource to be occupied, making it impossible to continue calling the GPIO.

 If you accidentally use this action.
-You can use this by enter “fg” in Terminal, then pressing Enter.
+You can use this by enter “**fg**” in Terminal, then pressing Enter.
 It will resume suspended tasks that occupy GPIO resources.
 Then you can use Ctrl+C to exit the code normally.

 Of course, you can also choose to restart the RPI directly.
 It can also be used to free up GPIO resources.